Brazil approves Camargo's purchase of Cimpor

 Votorantim said later in a statement it bought its Cimpor stake to expand internationally, and it was never its intention to remain a partner in the Cimpor with Camargo Correa.

-Votorantim bought its shares in Cimpor from France’s Lafarge , the world’s biggest maker of cement.
+Votorantim bought its shares in Cimpor from France’s Lafarge LAFP.PA, the world’s biggest maker of cement.